-In this area, the college awards credit for learning or competency acquired through noncollegiate experience when that competency is equivalent to courses which the college offers.
-This is consonant with Board policy on non-traditional learning.
+In this area, the College awards credit for learning or competency acquired through non-collegiate experience when that competency is equivalent to courses which the College offers.
+This is consonant with board policy on non-traditional learning.
 The student may apply for credit under one or more of the following procedures, given in the preferred order of selection:

-- 1. credit by examination;
+- Credit by examination

-- 2. credit for programs by noncollegiate organizations;
+- Credit for programs by non-collegiate organizations

-- 3. credits for life experience in lieu of:
+- credits for life experience in lieu of:

-- a) field work requirements; or
+- o field work requirements, or

-- b) cooperative work experience requirements.
+- O cooperative work experience requirements